-Several adverse conditions and events cast substantial doubt upon the validity of this assumption.
-Vanadium One is not currently generating any revenue from its operations and for the twelve-month period ended February 28, 2019, the Company recorded a net comprehensive loss of \$571,722 (February 28, 2018 - \$750,818) and an accumulated deficit of \$8,170,600 (February 28, 2018 - \$7,598,878).
+Vanadium One is not currently generating any revenue from its operations and for the year ended February 29, 2020, the Company recorded a net comprehensive loss of \$989,819 (February 28, 2019 - \$571,722) and an accumulated deficit of \$9,160,419 (February 28, 2019 - \$8,170,600).
 Its ability to continue as a going concern is uncertain and is dependent upon its ability to fund its working capital, complete the development of its exploration projects, and eventually to generate positive cash flows from operations.
 Management plans to explore all alternatives possible, including joint ventures, debt and equity financings, and merger opportunities.
+Even if the Company has been successful in the past in doing so, there can be no assurance that additional debt or equity financing will be available to meet these requirements or available on terms acceptable to the Company.
+These matters represent a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.

-These annual consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and financial statement classifications that would be necessary were the going concern assumption inappropriate, and these adjustments could be material.
+These annual financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and financial statement classifications that would be necessary were the going concern assumption inappropriate, and these adjustments could be material.